The Sathya Sai Education in Human Values (SSEHV) Global Compendium

-The Sri Sathya Sai Education in Human Values (SSSEHV) Global Compendium is a major publication released by the Sri Sathya Sai International Organization on Sai Baba’s Birthday, November 23, 2018.
-Now published on this SSSIO website, this useful reference was compiled by the SSSIO Education Committee with articles on principles and philosophy of Sai Baba’s education program and data on all SSSEHV programs in schools and communities around the world.
+The Sathya Sai Education in Human Values (SSEHV) Global Compendium is a major publication released by the Sri Sathya Sai International Organization on Sai Baba’s Birthday, November 23, 2018.
+Now published on this SSSIO website, this useful reference was compiled by the SSSIO Education Committee with articles on principles and philosophy of Sai Baba’s education program and data on all SSEHV programs in schools and communities around the world.

 “We live in a vast and glorious universe, replete with wonders and dazzling complexities.
 And though far from understanding its mysteries, we strive to enjoy its gifts, along with devoting at least a modicum of attention to doing our part in helping to sustain its preservation.
 To a large degree, any spiritual or God-directed efforts in which we may be engaged should be guided by the wisdom of the ages.